rafaelromao/keyboards/docs/modifiers.md

 ## Standard Modifiers

-- Stantard modifiers are available in the [Navigation](navigation.md#navigation) layer.
+- Standard modifiers are available in the [Navigation](navigation.md#navigation) layer.
 - These modifiers do not have one-shot behavior, so they can be used in situations which a tap or multi tap in a modifier key is required.

 ## Smart Case Key